tugayac/ClusterTruck-TakeHomeProblem4/README.md

 Where `<access_key>` is the same access key mentioned above.
 If you are not running Docker locally, an access key should have already been provided for you, in which case you can use that.

+**Note:** Users are assumed to always give well-formed addresses that include the number, street, city, and state, such as `123 Main St, Anywhere, OH` (zip code can be included as well).
+If they do not use this format, they may not get the best results.

 ## Application Requirements
 * Build an HTTP endpoint that will receive a street address and return the drive time to the closest ClusterTruck kitchen.
     * It should utilize the ClusterTruck Kitchen API to get the kitchen addresses.